Kale and Brussels Sprout Salad

 What to Pair With This Salad

-This salad is the perfect side dish for a holiday dinner with turkey, ham or even my lentil loaf.
-It would also be a great vegetarian side option for a weeknight meal or you could double the recipe and bring it to a cookout or potluck.
-You could also turn this salad into a meal-sized salad by adding some protein.
-It’d be delicious topped with chickpeas, tempeh, tofu or my apple cider vinegar chicken.
+This salad is the perfect side dish for a holiday dinner with ham, or turkey.
+It would also be a great vegetarian side for a weeknight meal!
+Or you could double the recipe and bring it to a cookout or potluck.
+Here are some pairing ideas:

 Storage and Make Ahead Tips